userfrosting/learn/pages/22.upgrading/01.46-to-50/02.guide/docs.md

 ### Resources Stream / Locator

-Not must as changed regarding the Resource Locator.
+Not must has changed regarding the Resource Locator.
 Refer to the [Locator Service](/advanced/locator) page for more information.
-Note however that the two stream below have been renamed:
+Note however that the two streams below have been renamed:

 1. log -> logs
 2. session -> sessions